 Registering as an employer

-This page tells you about registering as an employer with HMRC.
+This page tells you about registering as an employer with HM Revenue & Customs (HMRC).
 Please note that there are a handful of occasions when you do not need to register with HMRC, even if you are an employer.

 In what circumstances do I need to register as an employer with HMRC?